-In addition, and as previously disclosed, in May 2023 we announced that Mr. Coury would not stand for re-election at the 2023 Annual Meeting and would cease to be a Director and to serve as an officer and employee of the Company, in each case effective as of the conclusion of the 2023 Annual Meeting, and the Board subsequently elected Melina Higgins as independent Chair of the Board effective immediately following the 2023 Annual Meeting.
+In addition, in May 2023 we announced that Mr. Coury had agreed with the independent members of the Board to transition to a new role as Chairman Emeritus and Senior Strategic Advisor from the conclusion of the 2023 Annual Meeting through the end of 2025 (the same period that Mr. Coury previously committed to the Company under his Executive Employment Agreement when Viatris was created).
+As a result of Mr. Coury's agreement, the independent members of the Board and Mr. Coury agreed that Mr. Coury would not stand for re-election at the 2023 Annual Meeting and would cease to be a director and to serve as an officer and employee of the Company, in each case, effective as of the conclusion of the 2023 Annual Meeting.
+At that time, the Board also committed to selecting a new independent Chair of the Board whose tenure would begin following the 2023 Annual Meeting and subsequently elected Ms. Higgins as independent Chair of the Board effective immediately following the 2023 Annual Meeting.